Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Covariant phase space method

 Of course, such local forms $(\overline{\boldsymbol{\vartheta}}, \overline{\boldsymbol{\beta}})$ do not need to be unique nor do they need to exist.
 E.g.\ (spatial) diffeomorphisms over $\X=T^\vee\mathrm{Riem}(\Sigma)$ provide an example where no such choices are known.

 \begin{remark}[Symplectic vs. Covariant] We conclude by noticing that a slight tension exists between the symplectic and Lagrangian interpretations of $\bH$.
 From a purely symplectic perspective, one thinks of $\bH$ as a local momentum map satisfying Equation \eqref{eq:canonical4}; then, from this perspective, $\bH$ is unique up to constant shifts $\balpha\in\oloc^{\text{top}}(\Sigma,\dual{\fG})$.
 But constant shifts this general are not allowed if we want to interpret $\bH$ as coming from a Noether current which satisfies Noether's second theorem (Equation \eqref{eq:Noether2}): for then only $d$-exact shifts are allowed, i.e.\ $\balpha=d\boldsymbol{\beta}$.
-This viewpoint is consistent with Remark \ref{rmk:mucovariance}, which states that the (local) momentum map $\overline{\bH}$ is equivariant possibly up to corner cocycles, and Lemma \ref{lem:shiftcocycle}, which states that a shift in the Hamiltonian corresponds to a shift in the cocycle.
+This viewpoint is consistent with Remark \ref{rmk:mucovariance}, which states that the (local) momentum map $\overline{\bH}$ is equivariant possibly up to corner cocycles.
 These observations can be seen as an explanation of Assumption \ref{assA:equiv} in the main text. \end{remark}

-Finally, let us emphasize once again that an action functional for a variational problem defines a form $\boldsymbol{\Omega}$, and thus a symplectic density $\bom$ only up to $d$-exact terms.
+Finally, let us emphasise once again that an action functional for a variational problem defines a form $\boldsymbol{\Omega}$, and thus a symplectic density $\bom$ only up to $d$-exact terms.
 This means that, given the data of a classical field theory, our results will depend on the \emph{choice} of an appropriate symplectic density $\bom$.
 One prominent example of corner ambiguity that we will analyze is the one (heuristically) related to the choice of $\theta$-vacua (see Section \ref{sec:thetaQCD}).

 This said, natural candidates for such an $\bom$ usually exist.
 Indeed, the arbitrary addition of $d$-exact terms will in general interfere with the existence of a local Hamitlonian action; moreover, since adding boundary terms introduces derivatives, one has: